codatio/codat-docs/docs/bank-feed-api/qbo-bank-feeds/bank-feed-qbo-bank-feeds-setup.md

    The endpoint returns a JSON response containing the company `id` and the `redirect` URL.

-2. Using the <a className="external" href="https://api.codat.io/swagger/index.html#/Connection/post_companies__companyId__connections" target="_blank">POST /connections</a> endpoint, create a data connection to QBO Bank Feeds for the company.
+2. Using the <a href="/codat-api#/operations/create-data-connection">POST /connections</a> endpoint, create a data connection to QBO Bank Feeds for the company.

    ```http
    POST https://api.codat.io/companies/COMPANY_ID/connections